 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A country's military forces, especially its army, navy, and air force.
+A country's army, navy, and air force.

 - ‘By executive order, President Truman outlawed the separation of races in the armed services.’